Switzerland is expensive. That's old news...

 5.4 Observe the storks in Switzerland's largest stork station

 The stork station in Altreu was brought to life in 1950 when storks in Switzerland were almost extinct.
-Max Bloesch, a commited sports teacher, worked on bringing the storks back to Switzerland and eventually, his endeavours paid off.
+Max Bloesch, a committed sports teacher, worked on bringing the storks back to Switzerland and eventually, his endeavours paid off.

 Today, over 40 breeding pairs enjoy their summers soaring through the air, strutting across the fields and clattering on the rooftops in Altreu.